learn-co-curriculum/css-essentials-css-fundamentals/README.md

 }
 ```

-This example will show up as blue, with 50% opacity, so the element will have a
+This example will show up as blue, with 50% opacity so the element will have a
 somewhat transparent color.

 ## Identify and Implement CSS Comments